apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

-I verified that my perspective transform was working as expected by drawing the src and dst points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the src and dst points onto a image and its warped counterpart to verify that the lines appear parallel in the warped image.

+![alt text][image3]

 #### 3.Thresholded binary image

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+The color mask is splitted in a yellow and a white mask.
+I've converted the image from RGB space to HSV space.
+The thresholds are chosen on emperical results.
+Both are applied to the warped image.
+Here's an example of my output for this step.

 ![alt text][image3]